ModanwalPriti06/REACT-NOTES/README.md

 ## What is JSX?
 - JSX stands for JavaScript XML.
 It allows us to write HTML inside JavaScript and place them in the DOM without using functions like appendChild( ) or createElement( ).

+## How do browsers read JSX in React?
+- Browsers are not capable of reading JSX they can only read pure JavaScript.
+The web browsers read JSX with the help of a transpiler.
+Transpilers are used to convert JSX into JavaScript.
+The transpiler used is called Babel.

 ## What is component?
 - Component are independent and reusable bits of code.
 - Component are function that return HTML element JSX.